pnp/blog/content/office-add-ins-community-call/2023-02-08/index.md

 **Are there any plans to allow for add-ins to have limited functionality offline modes?**

-We have a sample for this at https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/Excel.OfflineStorageAddin, however I think they may be looking for more features such as loading while offline.
-Would be good to know if that sample doesn't work for them what additional features they need  and submit request to suggestions site.
+We have a sample at https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/Excel.OfflineStorageAddin, that shows some techniques for working offline.
+However, it would be good to know what additional features you may need for your scenario.
+Please let us know more at https://aka.ms/m365dev-suggestions.

 **Where can we find a roadmap regarding the future of Office Add-Ins using Office.JS?**